ganrad/aks-aspnet-sqldb-rest/README.md

     #
     ```

 4. Install Git client and clone [this repository](https://github.com/ganrad/aks-aspnet-sqldb-rest).
-When cloning the repository, ensure that you are using the URL of your forked repository.
+When cloning the repository, make sure to use your Account ID in the GitHub URL.
     ```
     # Switch to home directory
     $ cd